RKlompUU/fhe-regex/tutorial.md

 ```

 Encrypt the content, this generates a `StringCiphertext` from a `&str`.
 The
-content can only contain ascii characters, if there is any non-ascii symbols
+content can only contain ascii characters, if there are any non-ascii symbols
 present `encrypt_str` below will throw an error:

 ```rust